Wavyeli32/wavyeli32.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Step Into My World: Explore My Blog
+title: Step Into My World and Explore My Blog
 ---

 I am currently an intern at the University of Santa Cruz, participating in the Catalyst program for computer science students.
 In this role, I am actively contributing to numerous open source projects on GitHub, showcasing my strong collaborative skills and proficiency in various programming languages and frameworks.
 As a graduate student at Norfolk State University, I pursue my studies with great enthusiasm and dedication.
 Originally from Washington, D.C., I bring the vibrant energy and rich cultural heritage of the capital city to my academic and personal endeavors.